What is Medicare Part D

 - They can enroll in a standalone prescription drug plan along with a Medigap/Medicare Supplement plan.

-- They can choose a Medicare Advantage(Part C) plan that includes prescription drug coverage.
+- Or, they can choose a Medicare Advantage(Part C) plan that includes prescription drug coverage.

 All Medicare Part D plans must follow guidelines set by the federal government.
 This means, every insurance carrier who participates must submit it’s plan to the CMS/Centers for Medicare and Medicaid Services.
 The carriers have to do this every year to have their plans approved before they can offer them to clients.